 Coming from Yeppoon-Rockhampton Road, you can go via Cawarral which brings you at the Tungamull intersection.
 Joskeleigh falls within the local council area of Livingstone Shire.

-Though little more than a few scattered properties nowadays, the township of Joskeleigh has a rich and special place in the history of Central Queensland.
+Nowadays a hidden gem of rural properties just back from the beach, the township of Joskeleigh has a rich and special place in the history of Central Queensland.

-First settled in the 1860’s, the town would later become a haven and home for South Pacific Islanders who fell victim to the sugar slave-trade of the late nineteenth century.
+First settled in the 1860’s, the town would later become a haven and home for South Sea Islanders who fell victim to the sugar slave-trade of the late nineteenth century.

 I had the pleasure of living in Joskeleigh and Keppel Sands for about ten years, and raised my young family there.
 Many of our neighbours were direct descendants of those early residents, and very friendly and welcoming people.